IBM/sourceorbit/docs/pages/cli/make.md

 This section only applies if you use `-bf make`.

-## Entire builds vs Partial builds
+## Entire builds vs Incremental builds

 Using `so -bf make` will generate a makefile to rebuild the entire project.
 This is fine when deploying to new systems.
-It is also possible to do partial builds.
+It is also possible to do incremental builds.

-A partial build means building a specific targets, their parents and optionally their children.
+A incremental build means building a specific targets, their parents and optionally their children.
 Let's assume this is our dependency tree:

 ```
 --> ORD500.PGM (qrpglesrc/ord500.pgm.rpgle)